quattromani/childrenssafetyimmobilizer/index.md

 ![The Q Pediatric Position Holder](images/IMG_1740.JPG)

-**The Q Pediatric Position Holder** is an innovative, child-friendly device designed for single-patient use.
+**The "Q" Pediatric Position Holder** is an innovative, child-friendly device designed for single-patient use.
 It is effective, safe, simple, and versatile, providing a standardized method for securely positioning children during medical procedures.
 Made from 1/2” thick, soft polyurethane foam, it features no extraneous straps, boards, or hook-and-loop attachments, ensuring comfort and ease of use.

 Our aim is to reduce the anxiety, fear, and distress that children often experience during medical procedures.
 The Q Holder is used for short periods in highly monitored settings, offering the unique advantage of **leaving the chest, abdomen, and pelvis free for unrestricted respiration and uninterrupted tube and line placement**.